debug-js/debug/Readme.md

   ![](http://f.cl.ly/items/112H3i0e0o0P0a2Q2r11/Screenshot.png)

+## Pretty JSON

+In addition to the usual `console.log` string interpoloation you also have a `%pj` token.
+This works the same way as the usual `%j` token except outputs the data in a much more readable format.

 ## Conventions

  If you're using this in one or more of your libraries, you _should_ use the name of your library so that developers may toggle debugging as desired without guessing names.
 If you have more than one debuggers you _should_ prefix them with your library name and use ":" to separate features.
 For example "bodyParser" from Connect would then be "connect:bodyParser".